interlay/interlay.github.io/docs/vault/kint.md

 Pending the UI upgrade, there are two main methods to calculate the current collateralization rate of your vault.

 ### Viewing collateralization through Prometheus
-TODO - Dan could you add?
+If your Vault has [Prometheus and Grafana set up](vault/guide.md#prometheus-and-grafana), then you can view the collateralization rate in the Grafana dashboard.

 ### Calculating collateralization manually through polkadot.js
 If you are not running Prometheus, you can calculate the collateralization rate manually using on-chain data directly.

 1. Perform the steps, detailed above, to [obtain the locked kBTC amount and locked collateral of your vault](#viewing-stats-through-polkadotjs).
-Ensure you convert the values to KINT and kBTC, with the appropriate number of decimal places.
+Ensure you convert the values from Plank to KINT (divide by 10^12) and from Satoshi to kBTC (divide by 10^8).
 2. Similarly, query the `oracle` pallet for the `aggregate` value, and enter "ExchangeRate", "Token" and "KINT" as the parameters.
 3. Divide the returned value by 10^22 to obtain the exchange rate.
 For example, for a return of `80,250,381,189,311,293,237,950,000`, the exchange rate is approximately 8025.038.
 4. Use the following formula: `collateralization = collateral / exchangeRate / kBTC`.
 For example, for a vault with 16050 KINT of collateral locked, 0.5 kBTC issued, and an exchange rate of 8025, the collateralization rate will be 16050 / 8025 / 0.5 = 4, or 400%.